achernya/iap-6.828-website/pages/labguide.md

 You can start JOS with a specific user environment using `make run-name` (or you can edit `kern/init.c` directly).
 To make QEMU wait for GDB to attach, use the `run-name-gdb` variant.
+To start gdb, run `make gdb`.

 You can symbolically debug user code, just like you can kernel code, but you have to tell GDB which [symbol table](#jos-obj-) to use with the